aperofsky/markdown-cv/index.md

 ## Honors and Awards
 ### Postgraduate
 `2023`
-**Director's Individual Merit Award**, Fogarty International Center, National Institutes of Health. *For excellence in scientific research in epidemiological modeling with a focus on influenza antigenic evolution and the role of human mobility in COVID-19 disease dynamics.*
+**Director's Individual Merit Award**, Fogarty International Center, National Institutes of Health.
+"For excellence in scientific research in epidemiological modeling with a focus on influenza antigenic evolution and the role of human mobility in COVID-19 disease dynamics."

 `2020, 2021`
 **Director’s Group Merit Award**, Fogarty International Center, National Institutes of Health.
 "For outstanding modeling work to support the COVID-19 pandemic response domestically and internationally."